Labs64/swid-generator/README.md

 ## License

-This boilerplate is open-sourced software licensed under the [Apache License 2.0](LICENSE).
+This library is open-sourced software licensed under the [Apache License 2.0](LICENSE).